PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-optifine.md

 Execute the OptiFine jar file and change the selected folder location if required, then hit the **"Extract"** button and save the jarmod file somewhere you'll remember.

-Now in the PolyMC launcher edit the instance you wish to install OptiFine on, open the **Version** tab and on the right click **Add to Minecraft.jar**, select the extracted OptiFine mod(the file ending in \_MOD.jar) and confirm.
+Now in PolyMC edit the instance you wish to install OptiFine on, open the **Version** tab and click **Add to Minecraft.jar**, select the extracted OptiFine jarmod (the file ending in \_MOD.jar) and confirm.

 OptiFine will now be copied to and installed as a jarmod for that instance so it is safe to delete the installer and extracted mod.